 If you are self-employed and the business is less than 12 months old please complete the self-employed earnings form.

+We may also ask you to provide evidence of any savings bank accounts, savings, investments and property.
 We may also ask for this information for any other adult who lives with you and has money coming in.

 Proof of money you pay out